ShirNat/Quantifying-cumulative-ancestry-switches-in-an-admixed-genome/README.md

 # Quantifying cumulative ancestry switches in an admixed genome

-For more information about our research please refer to our work titled ["Analytical expectations for ancestry junction accumulation in admixed genomes"](https://www.biorxiv.org/content/10.1101/2025.10.28.685223v2.full.pdf)
+For more information about our research please refer to ["Analytical expectations for ancestry junction accumulation in admixed genomes"](https://www.biorxiv.org/content/10.1101/2025.10.28.685223v2.full.pdf)

 Below we will describe the files included in this repository